tiktagus/tiktag/README.md

 # TikTag

-`TikTag` is a command-line tool for hosting and sharing digital asssets via object storage.
+`TikTag` is a command-line tool for hosting and sharing digital assets via object storage.

 ## Features (v0.1)